Market Analysts see Zions Bancorporation National Association [ZION] gaining to $60. Time to buy?

 Zions Bancorporation, N.A. is one of the nation’s premier financial services companies with 2022 net revenue of $3.2 billion and approximately $90 billion in total assets.
 Zions operates under local management teams and distinct brands in 11 western states: Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.
 The Bank is a consistent recipient of national and state-wide customer survey awards in small and middle-market banking, as well as a leader in public finance advisory services and Small Business Administration lending.
 In addition, Zions is included in the S&P 500 and NASDAQ Financial 100 indices.
 Investor information and links to local banking brands can be accessed at zionsbancorporation.com.

-Here’s what leading stock market gurus have to say about Zions Bancorporation National Association [ZION]:
+What do top market gurus say about Zions Bancorporation National Association [ZION]?

 Robert W. Baird have made an estimate for Zions Bancorporation National Association shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 05, 2023.
 While these analysts kept the previous recommendation, JP Morgan dropped their target price from $49 to $46.
 The new note on the price target was released on January 25, 2023, representing the official price target for Zions Bancorporation National Association stock.
 Previously, the target price had yet another drop from $68 to $59, while Barclays kept a Underweight rating on ZION stock.

-Zions Bancorporation National Association [ZION] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.40.
-With this latest performance, ZION shares dropped by -25.38% in over the last four-week period, additionally sinking by -40.22% over the last 6 months – not to mention a drop of -52.34% in the past year of trading.
+Zions Bancorporation National Association [ZION] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.16.
+With this latest performance, ZION shares gained by 1.74% in over the last four-week period, additionally sinking by -39.25% over the last 6 months – not to mention a drop of -51.59% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Zions Bancorporation National Association [ZION] shares currently have an operating margin of +34.70.
 Zions Bancorporation National Association’s Net Margin is presently recorded at +27.08.